 This small, but extremely high quality wine producing region is one of my favourites – for a combination of wine, culture and cuisine.
+We first visited it in 2009, and in 2016 we returned, this time in the autumn.
 Over three days of visits in November we achieved some great insights into the variety of terroirs this wonderful region celebrates.

 On Thursday morning we drove straight from Basel airport to Kientzheim for a tasting at Domaine Paul Blanck.
 Phillippe Blanck took us through 15 wines, a range of styles and qualities and inspired us with his passion and charm.

 Our destination on Friday morning was Riquewihr, home to a number of well known wine estates.
 Our first stop was the tasting room at Hugel where we tasted an excellent cross section of wines culminating in the legendary 1999 Riesling Selection de Grains Nobles – a snip at €150 per bottle.
 From Hugel, we took a short walk down the hill to Brasserie du Vignoble for a fascinating tour of an artisanal brewery and a tasting of blonde, ambré and Weiss styles.

 Back up the hill for a tasting lunch at d’Brendel restaurant which was very relaxed and then back on the coach for a short hop to Bergheim and a visit to the organic and biodynamic estate of Sylvie Spielmann.
 We tasted through a superb selection culminating in a real privilege – A Tokay Pinot Gris 1988 – her very first vintage!